-The WooCommerce Bookings plugin has these options built in to set a number of days which will be unavailable for booking before and after a particular booking period.
-This is a very useful feature for Rental industry wherein you wait for the product you have rented to arrive back in stock or it needs some maintenance before it can be rented out again.
+The WooCommerce Bookings plugin has these options built in to set a number of days that will be unavailable for booking before and after a particular booking period.
+This is a very useful feature for the Rental industry wherein you wait for the product you have rented to arrive back in stock or it needs some maintenance before it can be rented out again.

 We do not have this feature built into our Booking & Appointment plugin but we have this in the optional Add-on plugin named the Rental System Add-on.